svylabs/stablebase/WHITEPAPER.md

 As a purely decentralized stablecoin, StableBase (SBD) does not offer any additional tokens apart from the stablecoin itself.

 # Conclusion
-StableBase represents a significant advancement in stablecoin technology, offering stability, efficiency, and user-driven governance.
-By providing a reliable medium of exchange for real-world transactions, StableBase aims to accelerate the adoption of digital currencies in the global economy.
+StableBase represents a significant advancement in stablecoin mechanics, offering stability, efficiency, and user-driven governance and the introduction of user defined Cash Reserve Ratio.
+By providing a reliable medium of exchange for real-world transactions, and with low rates, StableBase aims to accelerate the adoption of digital currencies in the global economy.